shahil5z/AI-Server-Logs/README.md

 # AI Server Logs

-Turn boring server/CLI logs into **detective-style stories** using AI.
+Turn boring server/CLI logs into **Detective-Style Stories** using AI.
 This project uses the **OpenAI API** to read raw log files and generate clear, human-readable narratives that explain what happened step by step.

 ---